 State and Local Priorities: A Blueprint for Future Evaluations on Mobility from Poverty

 J-PAL North America aims to answer key policy questions related to reducing poverty and promoting upward mobility.
-Over the past five years, state and local governments submitted 124 research proposals detailing their priorities for addressing policy questions using rigorous evidence.
-These proposals have led to 19 evaluations and helped establish a network of state and local partners and researchers.
+Over the past five years, state and local governments submitted 137 research proposals detailing their priorities for addressing policy questions using rigorous evidence.
+These proposals have led to 19 randomized evaluations and helped establish a network of state and local partners and researchers.
 Insights from the repository of past proposals have been integrated with discussions that J-PAL staff have conducted with state and local governments and J-PAL affiliated researchers to create a blueprint for future evaluations of policies and programs aimed at alleviating poverty and promoting upward mobility.

 This report lays out key areas where new or additional research is best positioned to address barriers to mobility from poverty, by summarizing the core research priorities from state and local governments, discussing ongoing or completed evaluations, and outlining opportunities for future research.
-Jurisdictions, researchers, and funders can use this learning agenda to effectively target resources on the most urgent questions and facilitate new government-researcher partnerships to generate rigorous evidence in these key areas.